-- Masks that are not disposable must be washed daily. - Students must always carry a spare mask in a Ziploc bag. - Mask should never be pulled down to speak nor should it ever be worn below the nose. - Masks must also be worn outside during times when people are in close contact with others, such as dismissal and fire drills.
+- Students must always carry a spare mask in a Ziploc bag. - Mask should never be pulled down to speak nor should it ever be worn below the nose. - Masks must also be worn outside during times when people are in close contact with others, such as dismissal and fire drills.